 For more on Spotify playlists, check out my guide here.

 Another route for marketing your music on a budget is pitching your songs to independent music blogs.
-It’s a great starting point if you don’t quite have the budget and video content to use in Facebook, Instagram or YouTube ads.
+A publicist can cost a lot of money so it’s a great starting point if you don’t quite have the funds and video content to use in Facebook, Instagram or YouTube ads.
 Just keep expectations in check as music blogs just don’t have the same influence they used to before social media dominated online attention.

 A popular tool to help with not only pitch to music blogs, but also playlists and influencers, is SubmitHub.
 They do have free submissions you can choose from, but I feel it’s not worth your time.
 It’s cheap so I’d recommend paying up to $30 or so in credits to submit to their premium blogs.